foundersandcoders/xhr-workshop/README.md

 1. Clone this repo and open in your text editor.

-2. Open index.html in your browser.
-You'll find a template there.
-Your job is to fill it with data using the Giphy API.
+2. Open the API Documentation.
+You can find it [here](https://github.com/Giphy/GiphyAPI)

 ## Giphy API